Efficient Q-Learning and Actor-Critic Methods for Robust Average-Reward Reinforcement Learning: Robust -learning

-Equipped with the contraction property of ${\mathbf H}$, we now describe a simulation‐based construction of \(\widehat {\mathbf H}\) that approximates the robust Q‐Bellman operator as follows
+Equipped with the contraction property of ${\mathbf H}$, we now describe a simulation‐based construction of $\widehat {\mathbf H}$ that approximates the robust Q‐Bellman operator as follows

-where $\hat{\sigma}_{\cp_{s}^a}$ is obtained from Algorithm \ref{alg:sampling} for choices of contamination uncertainty set, TV distance uncertainty set and Wasserstein distance uncertainty set.
+where $\hat{\sigma}_{\cp_{s}^a}$ is an estimator of ${\sigma}_{\cp_{s}^a}$.
+Recall that Section \ref{sec:ramdp} characterized the closed form expression of ${\sigma}_{\cp_{s}^a}$ under contamination, TV distance, and Wasserstein distance uncertainty sets.
+Algorithm \ref{alg:sampling} further \citep{xu2025finite} provides sampling methods for obtaining estimators of ${\sigma}_{\cp_{s}^a}$ under all the above uncertainty sets with finite sampling complexities, bounded variances and decaying biases.

-Algorithm \ref{alg:Qlearning} presents our robust average-reward Q-Learning procedure, which adapts a standard synchronous TD learning approach and using Algorithm \ref{alg:Qsampling} for obtaining the $\hat{{\mathbf H}}[Q]$ in the form of \eqref{eq:HQ}.
-Because the semi-norm in Theorem~\ref{thm:Q-learningcontraction} ignores constant shifts, Line 10 of Algorithm \ref{alg:Qlearning} subtracts the current value at a fixed anchor state–action pair $(s_0,a_0)$.
+We now formally present our robust average-reward $Q$-learning procedure, described in Algorithm \ref{alg:Qlearning}.
+Algorithm \ref{alg:Qlearning} uses Algorithm \ref{alg:sampling} to obtain $\hat{{\mathbf H}}[Q]$ in the form of \eqref{eq:HQ}, and adapts a synchronous TD learning approach to solve the optimal robust Bellman equation in \eqref{eq:optimal bellman}.
+The algorithm assumes generative access to the nominal simulator $\tilde\kp$ and synchronously updates all state-action pairs; this is the sampling model analyzed here rather than a trajectory-only online RL setting.
+An asynchronous variant would naturally update only visited pairs, but proving the same rate would require additional coverage and Markovian-noise arguments.
+Because the semi-norm in Theorem~\ref{thm:Q-learningcontraction} ignores constant shifts, Line 10 of Algorithm \ref{alg:Qlearning} subtracts the current value at a fixed anchor state-action pair $(s_0,a_0)$.
 This keeps the iterates inside the quotient space on which ${\bf H}$ contracts.

-With a Robbins–Monro stepsize $\eta_t=\Theta(1/t)$ and the sampling oracle above, the update behaves like stochastic approximation to the unique fixed point of ${\bf H}$.
-Theorem~\ref{thm:QleariningComplexity} shows that it attains an $\tilde{\cO}(\epsilon^{-2})$ sample complexity for contamination sets and the same up to logarithmic factors for TV and Wasserstein sets, improving upon prior asymptotic results.

-The following theorem quantifies the number of simulator calls needed for Algorithm~\ref{alg:Qlearning} to return an $\epsilon$-accurate estimate of the robust optimal $Q$ function.
+The following theorem quantifies the sample complexity needed for Algorithm~\ref{alg:Qlearning} to return an $\epsilon$-accurate estimate of the robust optimal $Q$ function.